JLu07/docs/docs/Utility-Token-DSP.md

 ---

 ## DSP (Deep Sea Plankton)
-Just as marine life requires nourishment to grow, the DSP is one of the consumables required to upgrade the users' reputation NFTs.
-Users participate in DeepGo activities to acquire DSP, and the more efficient they become as their NFTs upgrade.
+Just as marine life requires nourishment to grow, DSP is one of the consumables required to upgrade the users' reputation NFTs in DeepGo metaverse.
+Users social and play to earn DSP, and get more efficiently as they upgrade NFTs.
 ​

-Minting or upgrading a Voyager requires a rated DGT and a DSP whose consumption increases with the Voyager level.
-The amount of DGT consumed is adjusted for variables in the economy.
-In addition:
+Notice:

 - DeepGo does not sell DSP directly to users,
-- DeepGo does not provide users with the liquidity of DSP.
+- DeepGo does not provide users with the liquidity of DSP,
+- The DSP used for upgrading and minting NFT is destroyed directly.

 For details about DSP consumption and acquisition values, see [Reputation NFT: Voyager](https://deepgolab.github.io/docs/docs/Reputation-NFT-Voyager).